FREQUENTLY ASKED QUESTIONS

-The first step is to fill out the consultation request form.
+The first step is to fill out the contact form on our site.

 I have no problem taking on VA over someone’s disability compensation appeal; however, I am selective about the cases I take.
-To initiate the process, you will need to see if I will take the case by clicking on the “consultation” button in the upper right-hand corner.
+To initiate the process, you will need to see if I will take the case by filling out the contact form on our website.

 Yes, I work with the press a great deal.
 I generally represent veterans or families who are willing to make their story public.
 I do this so that our country can better appreciate the problems veterans face after they take of the military uniform.